Bald Eagle

 • Avoid lead ammunition and tackle – Lead poisoning is a serious threat to birds that scavenge, like eagles.
 Switch to non-lead alternatives!

-Marahuté and Aerie may no longer soar through the skies, but they continue to inspire awe and action from right here in the Forgotten Forest.
-Come meet them, learn their story, and discover how you can help protect birds of prey for generations to come.
+Aerie may no longer soar through the skies, but he continues to inspire awe and action from right here in the Forgotten Forest.
+Come meet him, learn his story, and discover how you can help protect birds of prey for generations to come.